 How to share files with Nearby Share: Google's AirDrop

-What is new with a Nearby Share feature?
+What is a Nearby Share feature?

 One of the advantages that Apple's users enjoy is the well-established communication between their devices thanks to the AirDrop function, which allows users to quickly send and receive photos, videos, documents, geographical positions, or other content wirelessly between several devices.